CNES/demcompare/docs/source/userguide/inputs.rst

 Nodata
 ******

 Demcompare will try to read the nodata value of each DEM from their metadata.
-However, if for some reasons another nodata value shall be specified then one can use the `nodata` parameter.
+However, another nodata value can be specified with the `nodata` parameter.

 .. code-block:: json